FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting

 \subsubsection{Dataset Construction}

-We construct the FinTSB dataset by tokenizing and pre-processing a large amount of raw stock data.
-Specifically, we first divide 15 years of historical stock data into non-overlapping segments to prevent data leakage.
-Then, we calculate the daily return (change rate) $r$ for each stock and, based on this metric, categorize the stocks in each fixed 250-day segment into one of four distinct movement patterns.
-If there are extreme outliers in the change rate, the stocks are classified as black swan events.
-Next, we rank the remaining stocks based on a positive change rate, selecting the top 300 as uptrends, the bottom 300 as downtrends, and the remaining 300 as periods of volatility.
-Afterward, we compute sequence characteristics for each pattern and select the five most appropriate ones.
-It is important to note that in the pre-processing stage, we need to avoid future information leakage, which necessitates normalization at the stock dimension for each trading day, rather than across the time dimension.
+We construct the FinTSB dataset by tokenizing and preprocessing a large amount of raw stock data.
+Specifically, 15 years of historical stock data are first divided into non-overlapping temporal segments to ensure that future information never contaminates past observations.
+Each segment contains approximately 1,500 stocks, and segmentation is strictly along the time axis.
+For each segment, we calculate the daily return rate $r$ of every stock and rank them by the number of trading days with positive returns.
+We then label the data as follows: The 300 stocks exhibiting abnormal volatility (returns exceeding three standard deviations for at least three consecutive days) are assigned to the extreme-event category.
+The remaining 1,200 stocks are then labeled as follows: the top 300 as uptrends, the bottom 300 as downtrends, and the middle 300 as volatile periods.
+Crucially, there is no overlap between these subsets — each stock segment is exclusively used in one movement pattern.
+Furthermore, normalization is performed on a stock-by-stock and day-by-day basis, meaning that each stock’s features are normalized using statistics computed only within the same trading day across all stocks, rather than across the time dimension.
+This ensures that normalization relies solely on contemporaneous information, thus fully avoiding temporal leakage.
 Through the above steps, we generate five smaller datasets for each of the four movement patterns, resulting in a total of 20 datasets in the \name.
 This ensures that \name is comprehensive and diverse, accurately reflecting the dynamics of the financial market.